Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/network.md

 When play is pressed in the Editor, Unity will establish the connection to ROS using the ROS_IP.

-If Unity can communicate with ROS, you should see a heads-up display showing the connection in Unity Editor.
+If Unity can communicate with ROS, you should see a heads-up display showing the connection in Unity Editor's Game view.

 ![](images/troubleshoot_hud_success.png)

 The icon in front of ROS IP should be blue indicating the connection between Unity and ROS is successful.

-On ROS side, you should see a message printed to the console screen running the `server_endpoint.py` script, something similar to the following:
+On ROS side, you should see a message printed to the console screen running the server endpoint, something similar to the following:

 ```Connection from 172.17.0.1```

 If the previous message is not shown and either of the following errors are thrown instead: